Polyfrost/OneConfig-Documentation/events/available-events/README.md

 Events are split into **types**, which can be specified by the parameter type set on your method you are `@Subscribe`-ing.

-Each Event has a purpose, for example `ChatRecievedEvent`, which is fired every time the client receives a message.
+Each Event has a purpose, for example `ChatReceiveEvent`, which is fired every time the client receives a message.
 These are useful because if you want to do something when a message is received, like check its contents for a series of letters, you can do it easily!

 {% hint style="danger" %}
 Remember all `@Subscribe` event methods must not be static!